Reports are a crucial form of communication for any business. But what’s more important is preparing the right kind of report for the right cause.

 Functional reports include the following types of reports in business:

 7) Informational Report: An informational report is an objective report that only mentions facts without detailed explanations.
-Some examples of this business report type are attendance reports, annual budgets, and employee roles in the company. etc.
+Some examples of informational reports are attendance reports, annual budgets, and employee roles in the company. etc.

 8) Analytical Report: This kind of business report is necessary for important decisions made by a company.
 It evaluates a company’s current standing and presents relevant conclusions, solutions, and suggestions.
 Examples – are scientific reports and employee appraisal reports.